opetchey/ecopredtools/README.md

-EFHtools
+ecopredtools
 ========

-Ecological Forecast Horizon tools
+Ecological predictability tools

-This repository is for developing analytical tools related to ecological forecast horizons.
+This repository is for developing analytical tools related to ecological predictability.

 It will contain, for example:
 - Code from relevant publications